Canon 200D vs Fujifilm X30

 It is notable that the 200D has a microphone port, which is missing on the X30.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So what is the bottom line?
 Is there a clear favorite between the Canon 200D and the Fujifilm X30?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.